podium-lib/podlet/README.md

 ```

 Podium expects podlet manifest routes to return a JSON document describing
 the podlet.
-This can be achieved by simply serializing the Podlet object
+This can be achieved by simply serializing the podlet object
 instance.

 Example: